 If you love carrot/veggie dogs and black bean burgers but miss topping them with chili, I think you’re about to do a happy-dance!
-This quick Southern Vegan Chili for Burgers & Hot Dogs is simmered with spices and onions and can be made in minutes.
+This quick vegan chili recipe is simmered with spices and onions and can be made in minutes.

 Before switching to a healthy whole food, plant-based diet (WFPB) and lifestyle, we used to eat a lot of artery-clogging burgers and hot dogs.